How to Make Velvety-Smooth Cheese Sauce From Scratch

 - Shred, crumble, or finely dice the cheese before heating to ensure quick, smooth melting.
 The colder the cheese is, the easier it will be to cut.

 - The less you heat cheese, the better.
 When making soup, sauce, or fondue, add the cheese last; then heat it only as long as it takes to melt.
 If it gets too hot it will get tough.
 Often, you can remove the pan from the burner; the residual heat will melt the cheese.

 - Allow the shredded cheese to come to room temperature before adding it to a hot mixture.

 - Starch (such as all-purpose flour, cornstarch, or potato flour) will keep the cheese from curdling.
 If using all-purpose flour, add it to the mixture before the cheese; it needs to be cooked for a few minutes to remove the starchy taste.

 - Adding an acidic ingredient such as wine or lemon juice will help prevent the cheese from becoming stringy.
-This is why most fondues have a base of white wine.
+This is why most cheese fondue recipes have a base of white wine.
 Simply sprinkle some lemon juice over the shredded cheese before heating it.

-- Reduced-fat cheeses have different melting characteristics than regular cheeses.
-They will take longer to melt and will be tougher.
+- Reduced-fat cheeses melt differently than regular full-fat cheeses.
+Reduced fat cheese will take longer to melt and will not have the same velvety consistency in the sauce.
 Be sure to shred reduced-fat cheese very finely, and allow it to melt over very low heat while stirring constantly.